 Always carefully consider wind and air currents when positioning the generator.

 Always allow generators to properly cool before transport or for storage purposes.

-Failure to follow proper safety precautions may result in personal injury, damage to the generator, and void the manufacturer's warranty.
+Failure to follow proper safety precautions may result in personal injury, damage to the generator, and void your warranty.